Seamanship: Progression in seamanship

 The crew of a large ship will typically be organized into "divisions" or "departments", each with its own specialty.
-For example, the deck department is responsible for navigation, ship handling and general maintenance, while the engineering division are responsible for propulsion and other mechanical systems.
-Crew start on the most basic duties and as they gain experience and expertise advance within their area.
-Crew who have gained proficiency become "able seamen", "petty officers", "rated", or "mates" depending on the ship type and organisation.
+For example, the deck department is responsible for navigation, ship handling, and general maintenance, while the engineering division is responsible for propulsion and other mechanical systems.
+Crew members start on the most basic duties, and as they gain experience and expertise, they advance within their area.
+Crew who have gained proficiency become "able seamen", "petty officers", "rated", or "mates", depending on the ship type and organisation.

 On smaller commercial craft, there is little or no specialisation.
-Deck crew perform all boat handling functions.
+The deck crew performs all boat-handling functions.
 The officers of the ship are responsible for navigation, communication, and watch supervision.